Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 Why freeze the food?

 Firstly, frozen food does not need any kind of preservative in order to keep it fresh.
 This means that there is no need to preserve the food in jelly or biscuit form: you can food your fur kids high-quality, fresh meat tailored to their nutritional needs.
-Frozen food also can contain plenty of natural meat juices and blood.
+Frozen raw food also can contain plenty of natural meat juices and blood.
 While this may make some people squeamish, for our canine family members, it is a delicious treat.
 It is also one of the ways dogs in the wild would stay hydrated, so your fur kids will not need to gulp down litres of water every day.

 As we stated above, our frozen meals are not cooked like most standard dog foods.
 Incorrectly cooking food removes a large amount of its nutrients, and alters the levels of others.
 This makes it blander and less healthy than frozen real raw pet cuisine, which is raw and so contains all the nutritional goodness of fresh meat in the wild.
+Hence we offer a unique par cooked solution as well.

 Finally, working with frozen food is easier for you as the pet parent, guardian and / or slave.
 This is especially true if you are fooding your fur kids in accordance with biologically species appropriate food diets.
 Rather than planning out meals full of fresh meat, you can just food your fur kids a portion of frozen dog food.
 All you need to do is defrost or thaw it, and your dog’s or cat’s dinner is ready to eat, paw-licious!